 The physics club’s visits to the FLOW after school program at Ridge Elementary began in Spring 2017 as a way to fulfill the club’s service requirement.

 The FLOW program operates in St. Mary’s County Public Schools.
-Their mission is to “positive mentoring relationships between students in St. Mary’s County Public Schools and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.”
+Their mission is to foster “positive mentoring relationships between students in St. Mary’s County Public Schools and members of the community and to provide supported, safe, and inspiring environments in which these matches can cultivate the potential of each youth.”

 Each mentor is matched with a student and the pair spends an afternoon together each week during the FLOW program.